McGranahanLab/Guidebook/Newcomers_guide.md

 That’s it!
 Now you can just do `ssh gamble` and get on gamble!

 :warning: If you're planning to use nextflow on the UCL cluster, you will need to login on a special node - `askey`.
-Therefore you need to repeat the same set up, as for `gamble`, for the `askey` node.
-Just replace `gamble` with `askey` :warning:
+It is accessible though gamble, i.e. you first need to `ssh gamble`, and then `ssh <your_user_name>@askey.cs.ucl.ac.uk` :warning:

 ### Mounting cluster on your computer (only if ssh jump is established) ###